nephros/xdg-desktop-portal-amber/doc/SailfishOS_Iface_Table.md

 Therefore, a helper app was implemented to do that.
 It is based on `SystemDialog` and existing dialogs like Network or Bluetooth device selection.

+Side note: Mozilla browsers can also use Portals for file pickers.
+Currently, the Sailfish Browser app uses its own purpose-built UI Dialog for Save actions.
+Maybe the Save action dialog can be split out into a Portal application, letting both the Browser, and other users of *FileChooser* use it.

 ### May be provided/Undecided:

 | Backend Name      | Description                     | SFOS capability | SFOS interface | est. complexity | Usefulness |